 Poet June Saraceno and Fiction Writer Christopher Coake

 June Sylvester Saraceno is originally from Elizabeth City, North Carolina.
-Her chapbook Mean Girl Trips was published fall 2006 by Pudding House Press.
-Her first full length collection of poetry, Altars of Ordinary Light, was released by Plain View Press in 2007.
-She is currently English Program Chair at Sierra Nevada College, Lake Tahoe and founding editor of the Sierra Nevada College Review.
+Her chapbook Mean Girl Trips was published Fall 2006 by Pudding House Press.
+Her first full-length collection of poetry, Altars of Ordinary Light, was released by Plain View Press in 2007.
+She is currently English Program Chair at Sierra Nevada College and is founding editor of the Sierra Nevada College Review.

 Beatty has worked as a welfare caseworker and an abortion counselor.
 She worked in maximum-security prisons and was a waitress for 15 years.
 She directs the creative writing program at Carlow University where she teaches the Madwomen in the Attic writing workshops and in the MFA program.

 Turner is a soldier-poet whose debut book of poems, Here, Bullet, won the 2005 Beatrice Hawley Award, the New York Times “Editor's Choice” selection, the 2006 Pen Center USA "Best in the West" award, and the 2007 Poets Prize, among others.

 Turner served seven years in the U.S. Army, including one year as an infantry team leader in Iraq with the Third Stryker Brigade Combat Team, 2nd Infantry Division.
 Prior to that, he was deployed to Bosnia-Herzegovina in 1999-2000 with the 10th Mountain Division.
 Turner's poetry has been published in Poetry Daily, The Georgia Review and other journals, and in the "Voices in Wartime Anthology" published in conjunction with the feature-length documentary film of the same name.
 He earned an MFA from the University of Oregon and has lived abroad in South Korea.